hundredyearfarms/Hundred-Year-Farm-Project/README.md

 ***Design and Coordination (Blender, FreeCAD, IFC, and Ethereum)***

-The design and then tracking of buildings,  equipment, and crop assets over time is a difficult problem.
+The design and then tracking of buildings,  equipment, crops, and habitat over time is a difficult problem.
 That is especially true if the data is to be used for long-term research and scientific purposes.
-Like many organizations we will be using a 3D file system rather than 2D file/folder structure.
+To manage data we will be using a 3D file system rather than 2D file/folder structure.
 In addition to buildings and equipment, this approach allows, as an example, for the history of a fruit tree to be obtained by selecting it from the 3D model.
 That history may include a given tree's supplier, year planted, species, cost, tax depreciation, maintenance, yield, and height over time, among other parameters.
 Below is a description of the software we are using to build such a digital twin of the project (see also the above illustration under the Milestones heading).

 <u>**Blender**</u>, often used by artists, is a 3D modelling tool for visualizing and communicating project information.
 We use Blender to model the overall property, site layout, crops, and trees.
 With Blender's use of GIS and [BIM (IFC standards)]([BlenderBIM Add-on - Which IFC class should I use?](https://blenderbim.org/search-ifc-class.html)) it should prove useful when working with planners, landscape architects, biologists, agronomists, among others.